Zhong Hui's Rebellion: Preparation

 Zhong Hui's first course of action was to falsify letters proving a purported plan by Deng Ai to rebel, creating distrust between Sima Zhao and Deng Ai; this was supplemented by Deng Ai's own growing arrogance in his correspondence with Sima.
 Zhong Hui, skilled in forgery, secretly intercepted and edited a report from Deng Ai to the Wei imperial court to exaggerate Deng Ai's arrogance, while simultaneously submitting a report of his own to express suspicion of Deng Ai; he also destroyed a letter from Sima Zhao to Deng Ai in a further effort to alienate the latter.

 In early 264, Sima Zhao issued an edict granting Zhong Hui the position of Minister of the Interior and ordering Zhong Hui to capture Deng Ai to be brought to the Wei capital, Luoyang, to account for his conduct.
 Wei Guan was ordered to arrest Deng Ai and his son Deng Zhong on Zhong Hui's command.
 Zhong Hui hoped that Wei Guan would be killed doing this, which would strongly back up the false accusations against Deng Ai; however, Wei Guan surprised Deng Ai in the night after Deng Ai's troops laid down their arms in deference to Sima Zhao's edict; Deng Ai was successfully captured, after which he was imprisoned in a cart.

-However, at the same time, Sima Zhao personally led an army out of the Luoyang with Jia Chong towards Chengdu.
+However, at the same time, Sima Zhao personally led an army out of Luoyang with Jia Chong towards Chengdu.
 As Sima Zhao moved to lead his forces to station at Chang'an, Shao Ti told Sima that there was no need for him to go to Chang'an because Zhong Hui was capable of arresting Deng Ai on his own since he had five to six times more troops than Deng.
 Sima Zhao replied, "Have you forgotten what you said previously?
 Why are you asking me not to go now?
 Please keep secret what we spoke about.
 I treat people with trust and respect.
 As long as they remain loyal to me, I will not doubt them.
 Jia Chong recently asked me, 'Are you suspicious of Zhong Hui?'
 I replied, 'If I send you on a mission today, do you think I doubt you?'
 He could not respond to my reply.
 Everything will be settled when I arrive in Chang'an."

 Zhong Hui immediately became acting commander of Wei forces in the former Shu territory, at which point his hubris reached its height.
 Zhong Hui outlined a plan to capture Luoyang: